-If above steps fail - Drain 1⁄4 of the spa water and add fresh water, balance chemicals.
+If the steps above fail - Drain 1⁄4 of the water and add fresh water, balance chemicals.

-Dirt/Scum line around edge of spa?
+Dirt/Scum line around the edge of the swim spa?

-A build up of substance around the inner edge of the spa pool acrylic (just above water line) is usually a sign of excess lotions, body oils, makeup etc, but can also be a sign of high calcium.
+A build up of substance around the inner edge of the swim spa acrylic (just above water line) is usually a sign of excess lotions, body oils, makeup etc, but can also be a sign of high calcium.